High Blood Pressure and Peripheral Arterial Disease (PAD)

 What happens if blood pressure is controlled?

-Lowering your blood pressure and keeping it low can:
+Lowering your blood pressure and keeping it low can reduce your risk for: